 Here are 12 chemicals that studies have shown to have serious health impacts:

 Antibacterials; Coal tar colours: FD&C Blue 1, Green 3; Diethanolamine (DEA); 1,4-Dioxane (present in sodium laureth sulfate and other -eth ingredients); Formaldehyde (from urea-based and quaternium preservatives); Fragrance; Hydroquinone;Mercury and lead; Nanoparticles; Parabens (methyl-, ethylpropyl-, butyl-, isobutyl-); Petroleum distillates; Phenylenediamine (PPD)

-These are just a few harmful chemicals, but there are many more since about 100,000 chemicals exist today, however, not all of them are in use.
-In Canada, there are more than 23,000 chemicals registered for production and use, and the majority have not been tested for their affects on human health, wildlife or the environment.
+These are just a few harmful chemicals; there are many more, since about 100,000 chemicals exist today (and quickly growing), however, not all of them are in use.
+In Canada, there are more than 23,000 chemicals registered for production and use, and the majority have not been tested for their effects on human health, wildlife or the environment.
 For Canada-specific info, see www.toxicnation.ca, particularly “toxics dictionary” for help with terminology.

 A common household product, fabric softener, actually contains 10 different chemicals that may be dangerous to your health and especially the health of your children.
 Fabric softeners and dryer sheets are one of the most toxic products in your household, and may smell great but are actually dosed with hefty fragrances to cover up the smells of the chemicals.
 To avoid static, try using vinegar, a dryer ball, or chemical-free and reusable cloth dryer sheets in your rinse cycle.